top of page

 WOODWARD MUTUAL AID STATION

-In the spring of 2020, resource networks were shut down due to Covid-19, resulting in an urgent need for access to resources, services, information, and low-contact community building and communication.
-Networks needed strengthening and mutual aid offers solidarity not just in response to crisis, but as a sustainable piece of the landscape regardless of government sanctioned assistance.
+In the spring of 2020, resource networks were shut down due to Covid-19, resulting in an urgent need for access to resources, services, information, low-contact community building, and communication.
+The creation of a network of mutual aid stations offered solidarity not just in response to crisis, but as a sustainable piece of the landscape regardless of government sanctioned assistance.

-Working closely with several grassroots organizations, city employees and narrative specialists to research the evolution of public safety narratives in municipalities and potential interventions to decentralize and equitably disperse public facing perspectives on municipal and counter platforms.
+Working closely with several grassroots organizations, city employees and narrative specialists to research the evolution of public safety narratives in municipalities and potential interventions to equitably disperse public facing perspectives on municipal platforms.

 defund to refund title page.png